— THIS CHAPTER HAS BEEN EDITED ON 03/13/14 —

 It was now or never.

-"I thought I felt an earthquake," I finally answered him, blinking innocently, "But it was only the bus driver getting out of his bus."
+"I thought I felt an earthquake," I finally answered him, blinking innocently, "but it was only the bus driver getting out of his bus."

 "Cut the act.
 I know who you are."

+"I am not a prankster!"
 Yeah, so that was a pretty lame response.
-But this was a very hot guy, yelling at me and my brain just wasn't working properly.
+But this was a very hot guy, yelling at me and my brain just didn't work properly under those circumstances.
 "It was a dare."